How to Challenge a SPED School Transfer Recommendation in Singapore

 1. Request the assessment evidence in writing

 Ask the school to provide the specific clinical and educational evidence supporting the SPED recommendation.
-Under MOE guidelines, placement recommendations should be based on standardised assessments of cognitive functioning and adaptive skills.
-If the recommendation is based on teacher observations alone — without formal psycho-educational testing — the evidentiary basis is weak.
+MOE's placement guidance considers standardised assessments of cognitive functioning and adaptive skills; ask whether those assessments informed the recommendation.

 Ask specifically: What assessments were conducted?
 By whom?
 What were the results?
 What specific criteria from the MOE Professional Practice Guidelines were applied?